pingali/pyAadhaarAuth/README.md

   * Mindtree   - For the sample java client
   * GeoDesic   - for c-code
   * Viral Shah - Feedback and testing
+  * Python community - For a great development platform